aliyun/terraform-provider-alicloud/website/docs/r/security_group.html.markdown

 * `name` - (Optional) The name of the security group.
 Defaults to null.
 * `description` - (Optional, Forces new resource) The security group description.
 Defaults to null.
 * `vpc_id` - (Optional, ForceNew) The VPC ID.
+* `inner_access` - (Deprecated) Field 'inner_access' has been deprecated from provider version 1.55.3.
+Use 'inner_access_policy' replaces it.
-* `inner_access` - (Optional) Whether to allow both machines to access each other on all ports in the same security group.
+* `inner_access_policy` - (Optional, Available in 1.55.3+) Whether to allow both machines to access each other on all ports in the same security group.
+Valid values: ["Accept", "Drop"]
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 Combining security group rules, the policy can define multiple application scenario.
 Default to true.
 It is valid from verison `1.7.2`.